The Evidence on: Due Dates

 Researchers today use a method called “survival analysis” or “time to event analysis.”
-This is a special method that allows you to include all of these women in your study, and still get an accurate picture of how long it takes the average woman to go into spontaneous labor.
+This is a special method that allows you to include all of these people in your study, and still get an accurate picture of how long it takes the average person to go into spontaneous labor.
 There have been two studies that measured the average length of pregnancy using survival analysis:

 Study finds that estimated due date is 3 to 5 days AFTER 40 weeks